n-shevko/twitter_archive_cleaner/README.md

     cd twitter_archive_cleaner
     pip install -r packages

+    for mac os:
+    brew install python-tk

+    for ubuntu:
+    sudo apt-get install python3-tk

 ## How to use

-    python parser.py -f /path/to/archive/folder
+    python parser.py

-It will generate 'parser-output' folder inside '/path/to/archive/folder' folder.
+This command will open a tkinter UI.
+After pressing the "Run" button, it will generate a 'parser-output' folder inside the archive folder.

 There will be 2 result files inside 'parser-output' folder: